macca448/ESP-IR-Blaster/README.md

 ## Update 30 July 2025

-#### Have updated sketch's to use current libraries with ESP32 Arduion core v3.3.0 in Arduino IDE v2.3.6 as follows
+#### Update for ESP32 Arduino core v3.3.0 in Arduino IDE v2.3.6 as follows
   1. My IRremoteESP8266 library patch v2.8.7 located [here](https://github.com/macca448/IRremoteESP8266)
   2. ElegantOTA v3.1.7 via Arduino IDE
   3. ESPAsyncWebServer v3.7.10 via Arduino IDE
   4. Async_TCP v3.4.5 (dependancy of ESPAsyncWebServer) via IDE
   5. ArduinoJson v7.4.2 ia IDE

+#### for ESP8266 Arduino core v3.1.2 in Arduino IDE v2.3.6 as follows
+  1. IRremoteESP8266 v2.8.6 from IDE or my patch v2.8.7 located [here](https://github.com/macca448/IRremoteESP8266)
+  2. ElegantOTA v3.1.7 via Arduino IDE
+  3. ESPAsyncWebServer v3.7.10 via Arduino IDE
+  4. ESPAsyncTCP v1.2.2 (dependancy of ESPAsyncWebServer) via IDE
+  5. ArduinoJson v7.4.2 ia IDE

+#### NOTES:
-NOTE 1: There is a compile warning about `StaticJsonDocument` but it's benign so you can ignore.
+  1. There is a compile warning about `StaticJsonDocument` but it's benign so you can ignore it.

-NOTE 2: Currently sthe sketch's only support ESP32

-NOTE 3: Compile Testing ESP8266 it complains about SPIFFS being depreciated.
+  2. Hardware tested both `IRrecv` and `IRsend` on ESP32 only at this time.

+## End Update

 <br>

-To-do : Create sketch's for ESP8266 using LittleFS for data folder files.
-#### End Update

 # ESP-IR-Blaster
 Use an ESP8266 or ESP32 to create a WiFi Infrared Blaster and send code using your mobile phone or a tablet